dihiaflz/Appointment-Calendar-App/README.md

 6. Run the code using the command **npm start** in both folders and everything will work properly

 GOOD LUCK !

+# The code is on the master branch